pbroschwitz/teal/README.md

 }
 ```

-### Implicit content and attributes
+### Implicit children and attributes

 If a component does not contain a `$children` variable all nested content is
 appended to the component's root element.
 All other unknown parameters are set
-as attributes.
-This allows you to style HTML elements without having to list all
+as HTML attributes.
+This allows you to style HTML elements without having to
-possible attributes.
+list all possible attributes.
 See how the following example does neither contain
 `$children` nor `$href`:

 ```